 Fighting Pediatric Cancer

-Japan Heart Children’s Medical Center opened its pediatric ward in 2018 and since then has treated dozens of patients with the most serious cancers.
-Before we opened our doors, there were no facilities in Cambodia that could treat pediatric cancers aside from leukemia.
-By bringing in highly skilled surgeons from Japan and working together with Japan Heart trained local medical professionals, our hospital’s survival rate for pediatric cancer is around 50%.
-We are working hard to bring that number even higher by spreading awareness of cancer symptoms through our channels so that we can save children before it is too late.
+Japan Heart Children’s Medical Center opened its pediatric ward in 2018.
+Since then our hospital has treated dozens of patients with the most serious cancers.
+Before we opened our doors, there were no facilities in Cambodia that could treat solid pediatric cancers.
+Highly skilled surgeons from Japan working together with Japan Heart’s local medical professionals have increased cancer survival to more than 50% at our hospital.
+We are working hard to bring that number even higher by spreading awareness of cancer symptoms through our channels.

 Japan Heart specializes in treating malignant abdominal solid type tumors and pediatric cancers such as neuroblastoma, hepatoblastoma, nephroblastoma and others.
-Our pediatric ward is isolated from the other wards and can hold around 28 patients including one member of their family for long term treatment, free of charge.
+Our pediatric ward is isolated from the other wards and can hold around 28 patients.
+One member of their family can stay during long-term treatment which is free of charge.